cloudevents/spec/discovery.md

 This MUST add, or update, the specified Services to the list of Services available at this Discovery Endpoint.
 The Body of the request message MUST contain an array of zero or more Service Entries.
 For convinience to clients, the presence of the `id` and `epoch` attributes are OPTIONAL.
-If either is present then those value MUST be preserved by the Discovery Endpoint and not modified as a result of this operation.
-If they are not present then the Discovery Endpoint MUST assign appropriate values.
+If `id` is present then it MUST be retained as a result of this operation and any existing Service with that `id` MUST be replaced.
+If `epoch` is present then the `epoch` value of the resulting Service MUST be the larger than the maximum of the incoming Service and any existing Service with that same `id`.
+If either attribute is not present then the Discovery Endpoint MUST assign appropriate value to the missing attribute.

 If the Discovery Endpoint is unable to successully add all of the Services in the incoming request then an error MUST be generated and none of the